y33-j3T/Coursera-Deep-Learning/README.md

 - [License](#License)

 ## Introduction
-This repository contains the materials as well as my solutions for courses on Coursera.
+This repository contains my solutions for labs and programming assignments on Coursera courses.
+Certain resources required by the codes may be lacking due to limitations on downloading course materials from Coursera.
+The lacking resources are mostly datasets, pre-trained models or certain weight matrices.

 ## Courses
 ### TensorFlow: Advanced Techniques (Specialization)